DavidHenriqueM/Algorithms_in_C/README.md

 # Algorithms_in_C

-Here I implement the examples of the Book Algorithms in C byRobert Sedgewick in C
+Here I implement the examples of the Book Algorithms in C by Robert Sedgewick in C